Ford boosts EV spending, outlines 2030 sales targets, shares near 5-year high

 Ford also announced “Blue Oval Intelligence,” an in-vehicle technology stack that allows fully connected and updated software, enabling the automaker to interact with customers after the vehicle sale.
 The stack also will enable streaming services from Apple, Amazon, Google and Baidu.

-Ford confirmed it will develop two dedicated EV platforms, one for full-size trucks and SUVs, the other for cars and smaller SUVs.
+Ford confirmed it will develop two dedicated EV platforms, one for full-size trucks and SUVs, including the Ford Explorer; the other for cars and smaller SUVs.
 Reuters reported that on Tuesday.

 Reporting by Ben Klayman; Editing by Steve Orlofsky